-- A. Within 90 days of a surface mining operation becoming idle, the operator shall submit to the Planning Department a proposed Interim Management Plan (IMP).
-The proposed IMP shall fully comply with the requirements of SMARA, including but not limited to all Site Approval/Use Permit conditions, and shall provide measures the operator will implement to maintain the site in a stable condition, taking into consideration public health and safety.
+- (a) Within 90 days of a surface mining operation becoming idle, the operator shall submit to the Planning Department a proposed Interim Management Plan (IMP).
+The proposed IMP shall fully comply with the requirements of SMARA, including but not limited to all Site Approval conditions, and shall provide measures the operator will implement to maintain the site in a stable condition, taking into consideration public health and safety.
 The proposed IMP shall be submitted on forms provided by the Planning Department, and shall be processed as an amendment to the Reclamation Plan.
-IMPs shall not be considered a project for the purposes of environment review. - B. Financial assurances for idle operations shall be maintained as though the operation were active, or as otherwise approved through the idle mine's IMP.
+IMP's shall not be considered a project for the purposes of environmental review. - (b) Financial assurances for idle operations shall be maintained as though the operation were active, or as otherwise approved through the idle mine's IMP.